tukaani-project/.github/profile/README.md

 # The Tukaani Project

-This organization currently only holds the official XZ Utils git repository.
-For security related bug reports, please email xz@tukaani.org.
+This organization is maintained by Lasse Collin (Larhzu).

-For more information, the project home page is https://tukaani.org/.
+See the [project home page](https://tukaani.org/) for more information.

 Logo: Bob the Toucan — Copyright © 2005, 2006 Ville Koskinen, [Creative Commons Attribution-NoDerivs-NonCommercial 1.0 Finland](https://creativecommons.org/licenses/by-nd-nc/1.0/fi/deed.en)